What do you think of University Digital and Information services?

 - Course-specific library skills lectures, which are provided on request for taught courses and programmes, presented a 74% satisfaction rating.

 - 80% of postgraduate research student respondents were satisfied or very satisfied with bookable library workshops.

 Areas requiring attention:

-Many of you were kind enough to provide comments on our services and they help us enormously in understanding your issues and concerns.
+Many of you were kind enough to provide comments on our services and they help us enormously in understanding your issues and concerns and they will play a key role in helping us make improvements to our support and services.
 Our thanks go to those of you who took the time to provide them.

 Read our full interactive survey report.

 If you would like to comment upon or ask a question about the survey, send an email to the Director of Digital & Information Services, Brian Henderson.